 No one treatment works for everyone, and people with palmoplantar psoriasis may have to try several medications or combinations of treatments to relieve symptoms.
-Gary Bixby, for example, didn’t get better with either a TNF or an IL-17 inhibitor.
-The third biologic he tried blocks another interleukin protein, IL-23, and, three months after his first injection, he’s getting better results.
+Bixby, for example, didn’t get better with either a TNF or an IL-17 inhibitor.
+The third biologic he tried blocks another interleukin protein, IL-23, and, three months after his first injection, he was getting better results.

 “I’m seeing improvements in my fingernails and the plaques on my body, which I didn’t get with the first two biologics.
 I’m cautiously hopeful,” he says.